Santa Barbara Food Worth Seeking

 Bakery Santa Barbara

-Nelly Mousseau and Pierre-Yves Henry are France natives who debuted charming Bree’osh bakery in ritzy Montecito Village in September 2015.
-Their tiny cafe features photo-lined yellow walls, white tile floors decorated with black flowers, and umbrella-shaded patio seating.
-Locally roasted Handlebar coffee fuels a La Marzocco espresso machine.
-Still, people flock to Bree’osh for brioche pastries and sandwiches.
+Nelly Mousseau and Pierre-Yves Henry are France natives who debuted charming Bree’osh bakery in ritzy Montecito Village in 2015 and expanded to Santa Barbara in 2020.
+People flock to Bree’osh for brioche pastries and sandwiches.
 Praline brioche is an almond studded specialty.
 Favor savory?
 Consider Kalamata olive & basil buns, or a silky smoked salmon sandwich with pesto and baby spinach.
 They also introduced brioche croissants, pain de chocolat, and limited-edition brioche cinnamon rolls: flaky, caramelized spirals with supple, buttery cores.

 MUST ORDER: Smoked Salmon, Kalamata Olive & Basil Brioche, Brioche Cinnamon Roll, Brioche Chocolate Croissant